cernylab/dnatco/README.md

 npm run build-dev
 ```

+By default, ReDNATCO will be built into the `dist` subdirectory.

 #### Continuous incremental builds

 This will produce an unoptimized build of ReDNATCO.
 Unoptimized build has a considerably larger size but the generated code is more readable and it takes less time to build.
 It is highly recommended to use `build-dev` for development purposes.